 But I was miserable.

 I wanted to go places, see things.
 I wanted my life to be more than a marketing associate in a faceless company.
-The money was good, but it wasn’t enough.
+The money was good, but money alone wasn’t enough.

-I decided to take a chance, I quit my job and called a friend who’d been working at a small hotel in Bangkok.
-She introduced me to the owner and I took a job as a receptionist for about a 50% pay cut.
+I decided to take a chance.
+I quit my job and called a friend who’d been working at a small hotel in Bangkok.
+I took a job there as a receptionist for about a 50% pay cut.

 But I was happy.

 I loved talking with the guests and helping make their trip better.
-Offering suggestions and tips.
-I realized after a few years, this was my real passion.
-Helping others and showing them my country.
+I realized after a few years, this was my real passion, helping others and showing them my country.

-In 2014 I moved to Chiang Mai, a province in the north of Thailand, and it was my first time living outside Bangkok.
+In 2013 I moved to Chiang Mai, a province in the north of Thailand, and it was my first time living outside Bangkok.
 I enrolled in the guide school at Chiang Mai University to get a guide license and learn how to better serve my guests.
+I hung my shingle as a freelance tour guide the following year.